 House Edge = Winning Numbers/Total Numbers x Bet + Losing Numbers/Total Numbers x (-Bet)

 Let’s elaborate with an example.
-Assuming you wish to place a £1 bet on red, you win if any of the 18 red numbers hit and lose if the ball settles on the remaining 19 numbers.
-The formula will look like this in this case:
+Assuming you place a £1 bet on red, you win if any of the 18 red numbers hit and lose if the ball settles on the remaining 19 numbers.
+The formula will look like this:

 18/37 x 1 + 19/37 x (-1) = 18/37 + (-19/37) = -1/37 = -0.0270 x 100 = -2.70%

-Other than having a relatively tolerable house edge, Roulette Nouveau allows you to save your favourite betting patterns and features a heatmap where you can track the history and distribution of the previous outcomes.
-The interface is quite toned down, which renders the game perfect for roulette rookies.
+In addition to having a relatively tolerable house edge, Roulette Nouveau allows you to save your favourite betting patterns and features a heat map where you can track the history and distribution of previous outcomes.
+The interface is quite toned down, which makes the game perfect for roulette rookies.

 Conclusion

-The bottom line is that no matter which casino game you play, it will always have a built-in advantage that will prevent you more or less of making a profit.
-Therefore, it is best to view online casinos as a great source of entertainment which gives you the opportunity to win some extra cash from time to time.
-In order to do so, you should opt for the games that have the best odds.
+The bottom line is that, no matter which casino game you play, it will always have a built-in advantage that will more or less prevent you from making a profit.
+Therefore, it is best to view online casinos as a source of entertainment that gives you the opportunity to win some extra cash from time to time.
+To improve your chances, you should opt for the games with the best odds.

 FAQ